sommerss/compsci/_posts/poetry.md

 {{site.baseurl}}/images/image1.png

-this is an image test for poetry
+this is an image test for poetry to see if it works